billstclair/wilfred/README.md

-# iSlime
+# Wilfred
-A Slime client in JS for the browser.
+"Web LIsp Front EnD" is A Slime client in JS for the browser.
+Its name is an echo of "Fred" the Emacs subset in Macintosh Common Lisp.

 Will talk to Swank running in a Common Lisp.